 “My hope is that if people regard mental illnesses as something that is real and physical (rather than mental and potentially made up or exaggerated), then it can reduce stigma,” she said in an email.

-Noah Manskar is a junior double-majoring in journalism and pre-law studies with minors in women's and gender studies and English.
-He's also the moderator of the House of Peace and Justice and a member of the Owtsiders, OWU's co-ed a cappella group.
+Noah Manskar is a senior double-majoring in journalism and pre-law studies with minors in women's and gender studies and English.
+He's the moderator of the House of Peace and Justice, historian for Sisters United, a member of Alpha Sigma Phi fraternity and a member of the Owtsiders, OWU's co-ed a cappella group.
 He's also an avid skateboarder.